Feeling blue? St. John’s wort can (maybe) help.

-Herbal products like St. John’s wort can have a variety of health effects.
+TALK TO YOUR DOCTORS BEFORE TAKING ANY HERBAL SUPPLEMENTSHerbal products like St. John’s wort can have a variety of health effects.
 But even a natural herb like this can have side effects and can interact with a variety of medications.
 Because of this, St. John’s wort is something that must be used carefully.

 Though usually minor and uncommon, St. John’s wort can still have side effects, including:

 - dry mouth

 Another concern with St. John’s wort is the possibility of interacting with other drugs.

 That’s because St John’s wort can actually increase the activity of an enzyme in your body called cytochrome p450.
 So any drugs that are metabolized by this enzyme pathway can get metabolized more rapidly than normal.

 Because of this, St. John’s wort could decrease the effectiveness of certain drugs including:

 - HIV protease inhibitors

 - oral contraceptives